timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 blockLast   = ['a', 'k', 'e', ' ', 'i', 's', ' ', 'a']
 ```

-According to step 3, we compare `needleFirst` with `blockFirst`, and `needleLast` with `blockLast` computing the mask:
+According to step 3, we compare `needleFirst` with `blockFirst`, and `needleLast` with `blockLast`:
 ```
 matchFirst  = [0, 0, 0, 0, 0, 1, 0, 0]
 matchLast   = [0, 0, 0, 0, 0, 1, 0, 0]
 ```

-Then we calculate `and` and compute the mask:
+Then we calculate `and` between the two and compute the mask:
 ```
 and         = [0, 0, 0, 0, 0, 1, 0, 0]
 mask        = 32
 ```

-What value 32 tells us is that if we were to imagine our 8 elements vector in the form of a binary number it would look like that `00000100`.
-(Keep in mind, though, it's a [little-endian representation]((https://en.wikipedia.org/wiki/Endianness#Little-endian)), so for us, humans, a more readable format would be big-endian: `00100000`).
+What value 32 tells us is that if we were to imagine our 8 elements vector in the form of a binary number it would look like `00000100`.
+(Keep in mind, though, it's a [little-endian representation](https://en.wikipedia.org/wiki/Endianness#Little-endian), so for us, humans, a more readable format would be big-endian: `00100000`, or just `100000`).
 That's exactly number 32 in the decimal numeral system.

-Finally, we obtain a zero-based position of the first bit set to `1` (which is 5 in the little-endian representation) and check our candidate: `is`, which happens to be the needle.
+Finally, we obtain a zero-based position of the first bit set to `1` which is 5 in the little-endian representation, and calculate candidate's first and last indices: 5 and 6.
+We check our candidate: `is`, which happens to be the needle.

 ## SIMD Implementation Using Hardware Intrinsics

-Following the blog post, we can find an [implementation](http://0x80.pl/articles/simd-strfind.html#sse-avx2) written in C++ that uses intrinsics.
+Following Wojciech Muła's blog post, we can find an [implementation](http://0x80.pl/articles/simd-strfind.html#sse-avx2) written in C++ that uses intrinsics.
 Let's port it to C#:
 ```csharp
 public static unsafe int IndexOf(string haystack, string needle) {